lucka-me/potori-docs/docs/contribute/README.md

----
-sidebar: auto
----

 # Contribute
-Contributing to Potori is easy since we have lots to improve, including:
+You're welcomed to contribute to Potori since we still have lots to improve, including:

 - Mail samples to improve the filters of mails and keywords for new reasons
-- Webpack improvement
-- Bug report or fix
+- Bug report and fix
-- Any advice like new cards or features
+- Any advice like new charts or features

 ## Contributors
 For now, the repository owner and main contributor is [Lucka](#Lucka).